 Learn More About David's Books

-David's novels follow the story of Brack Pelton, an Afghanistan War veteran and native of Charleston, South Carolina.
+David's first series follows the story of Brack Pelton, an Afghanistan War veteran and native of Charleston, South Carolina.
 Follow Brack as he witnesses a murder and the subsequent mystery that follows.

 As darkness blankets the holy city of Charleston, South Carolina, Brack Pelton, an Afghanistan War veteran, steps out of a rundown bar after a long night.
 Before he gets to his truck, he finds himself in the middle of a domestic dispute between a man and a woman on the sidewalk.
 When a little girl joins the couple and gets hit by the man, Brack intervenes and takes him down.
 But the abuser isn't finished.
 He pulls a gun and shoots the woman.
 Brack saves the little girl, but his world has just been rocked.
 Again.